* President thanks Georgetown law student for speaking out

-"It is disappointing that those kinds of personal and crude attacks could be leveled against someone like this young law school student, who was simply expressing her opinion on a matter of public policy," Carney said.
+"He thinks they were reprehensible, they were disappointing," Carney said.
+"It is disappointing that those kinds of personal and crude attacks could be leveled against someone like this young law school student, who was simply expressing her opinion on a matter of public policy."

-The Obama campaign for the November election has made the contraception issue a rallying cry to attract women voters, who helped Obama win the presidency in 2008.
+The Obama campaign has made the contraception issue a rallying cry to attract women voters, who helped Obama win the presidency in 2008.
 The Democratic Congressional Campaign Committee says it has raised $1.6 million since Fluke testified on Capitol Hill last week.

 Obama's policy originally required all employers that provide health insurance - except for houses of worship and churches - to supply coverage for women's contraceptives.
 Non-employer sponsored health insurance policies would also have to cover them.

 Obama subsequently tweaked the policy so that religiously affiliated employers like hospitals, universities and charities would not be required to cover the cost, which would fall instead on insurers.
 That did not satisfy Catholic bishops, who reject the use of artificial contraceptives.

 The debate has triggered strong emotions and incendiary rhetoric on both sides of the issue, which has pitted advocates of women's reproductive rights against supporters of conservative social policies.